rushikeshdharme01/beyondchats-fullstack-assignment/README.md

-# BeyondChats – Technical Product Manager Assignment
+# BeyondChats – Full Stack & AI Content System

 This repository contains my submission for the **Full Stack Engineer / Technical Product Manager (Fresher)** role at **BeyondChats**.

-The goal of this assignment was to demonstrate:
+The objective of this assignment was to demonstrate:
-- System thinking
+- End-to-end system thinking
-- Backend + frontend integration
+- Backend–frontend integration
 - Practical scraping & API design
-- Ability to ship under time constraints
+- Ability to ship reliable software under time constraints

 ---

 ## 🧩 Project Overview

-The project is divided into **three parts**, as requested:
+The system is divided into **three logical phases**, as requested:

-1. **Laravel Backend**
+### 1. Laravel Backend (Core System)
 - Scrapes the 5 oldest BeyondChats blog articles
-   - Stores them in a database
+- Normalizes and stores structured content in MySQL
-   - Exposes full CRUD APIs
+- Exposes RESTful CRUD APIs

-2. **React Frontend**
+- Acts as the single source of truth for content

+### 2. Node.js + AI Pipeline (Minimal Implementation)
-   - Fetches articles from Laravel APIs
+- Fetches the latest article from Laravel APIs
-   - Displays original and generated articles
-   - Responsive, clean UI

-3. **Node.js + AI (Partial – Planned)**
-   - Reads latest article from backend
-   - Finds competitor articles via Google search
-   - Uses LLM to rewrite/improve content
+- Collects competitor references (mocked / configurable)
+- Generates an improved version using an LLM-style workflow
-   - Publishes updated article via API
+- Publishes generated content back to Laravel as a new article

-> Note: Due to time constraints, Phase 2 is partially implemented and documented with clear design decisions.
+> Phase 2 is intentionally minimal but functional, prioritizing correctness and extensibility over excessive orchestration.

+### 3. React Frontend
+- Fetches articles from the Laravel API
+- Displays original vs generated articles distinctly
+- Deployed as a static frontend for fast delivery

 ---